John3290/TVRatings_Project1/README.md

-The following are the dictionaries were used:
+The following are the dictionaries and tools used:
-Python
+- Python
-Jupyter Notebook
+- Jupyter Notebook
-Pandas (for data analysis)
+- Pandas (for data analysis)
-Matplotlib (for visualization)
+- Matplotlib (for visualization)